Stock Recommendations for Individual Investors: A Temporal Graph Network Approach with Mean-Variance Efficient Sampling: Experiment

 \subsubsection{Dataset}

-We conducted experiments using mock trading data obtained from a stock trading platform \textit{AlphaSquare} (\url{alphasquare.co.kr}).
-The trading behavior data is collected from real users but no actual money is involved in their trading.
-The data spans from March 15, 2021, to July 3, 2023, comprising user buy orders during this period.
-To exclude abnormal transactions, we removed users involved in high-frequency trading and stocks with highly unstable price movements.
-The detailed criteria can be found in the appendix.
-We used daily adjusted closing prices for the temporal features of stocks.
-The data were retrieved from an open source python package \textit{FinanceDataReader}.
+We conduct experiments using individual investor transaction dataset, provided by National Bank of Greece~\citep{sanz2024dataset}.
+This dataset includes real transaction data of users and represents a snapshot of the Greek market.
+The data spans from January 2018 to November 2022 comprising user buy orders during this period.
+To exclude abnormal transactions, we remove stocks with highly unstable price movements.
+We use daily adjusted closing prices for the temporal features of stocks, retrieved from an open source Python package \textit{yfinance}.

-For robust evaluation against the dynamic nature of the stock market, we construct 7 sub-datasets from the entire dataset, as shown in Figure \ref{fig:rolling_figure}.
-We designated the interaction data from March 15, 2021, to December 15, 2021, as Period 1, ensuring that the start and end dates span 9 months.
-We then chronologically split the data into training, validation, and testing sets in proportion of 7:1:1.
-Subsequently, the starting point of the next period was set three months after the beginning of the previous period.
-The information of each sub-datasets can be found in Table \ref{tab:rolling_table}.
-Due to the significant variations in the characteristics of the financial market over time, each sub-dataset would be treated as a different set of data.
-Consequently, we trained and evaluated the model independently for each sub-dataset.
+For the sake of conducting stable experiments, we perform some filtering on items.
+We use stock price data from Yahoo Finance, and stocks and dates that do not exist in Yahoo Finance are excluded from the data.
+Additionally, to eliminate stocks that have been halted in trading, we remove stocks with no price changes for 30 consecutive days.
+As a result, the average number of interactions per user is 18.24, with a median of 5.
+For the number of interactions per item, the average is 1,653.09, with a median of 393.

+To obtain real-time user portfolios of users during the data period, we utilize buy and sell orders along with the quantities of stocks ordered.
+Portfolios represent users' stock holdings for each interaction as the set of stocks held up to the day before.
+The average number of stocks in user portfolios is 6.26, with a median of 5.
+The minimum number of stocks is 0, and the maximum is 47.
+Most users hold fewer than 10 stocks in their portfolios.

+For the edge features that change over time, we use daily adjusted closing prices of the most recent 30 trading days before each interaction.

+For the data split, we utilize a chronological approach based on interaction timestamps to partition the dataset into training, validation, and testing sets.
+This division follows a ratio of 8:1:1, which preserves the temporal order of interactions.
+Ultimately, we use data consisting of 8,337 users, 92 stocks, and 152,084 interactions.